codacy/codacy-dartanalyzer/docs/description/must_be_immutable.md

 The analyzer produces this diagnostic when an immutable class defines one or more instance fields that aren't final.
-A class is immutable if it's marked as being immutable using the annotation `@immutable` or if it's a subclass of an immutable class.
+A class is immutable if it's marked as being immutable using the annotation `[immutable][meta-immutable]` or if it's a subclass of an immutable class.

 #### Example